PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

         await self.scd30_interval()
 ...
 ```
-The function is checking, if the paramter `scd30_interval` is already existing in the global cbpi settings.
+The function is checking, if the parameter `scd30_interval` is already existing in the global cbpi settings.
 If not, the function `self.cbpi.config.get("scd30_intervall", None)` will return `None`.

 In this case, the function will add this parameter with the function `self.cbpi.config.add(....)`.
 - The first parameter in this function will define the parameter name `"scd30_interval"`.
-- The second parameter will define the intiial value
+- The second parameter will define the initial value
 - The third parameter will define the type of the parameter (They are like the [plugin property types](#examples-for-property-types))
 - The next parameter specifies the explanation for this parameter that is shown on the settings page.
 - In case of `ConfigType.SELECT` you will also specify the options as another parameter.